Ychap/JA-AdventurePack/JA#BGT_AdvPack/readme/components.md

 1. __Extended Law System__

-    Flaming Fist soldiers do not spawn in Friendly Arm Inn, Blushing Mermaid or Elfsong Tavern.\
+    Friendly Arm Inn, Elfsong Tavern and Blushing Mermaid Inn are "neutral grounds" where the group will not be attacked by Flaming Fist soldiers.\
-    But stealing from containers in Friendly Arm Inn, Elfsong Tavern, Blushing Mermaid or Ducal Palace may be interrupted by a guard.
+    But stealing from containers in may be interrupted by tavern guards.

 2. __Ramazith__

-    Improved dialogues for Ramazith and Abela.
+    Improved dialogues for Ramazith and Abela.\
     Tougher monsters on each level of Ramazith's tower.
 He will reappear on some levels during your battle to the top.

 3. __Jopi and his uncle Ragefast__

     You can talk to Jopi at the Friendly Arm Inn after you cleared the bandit camp and tell him that the roads are clear.
-Then he will reappear in chapter 5 outside of his uncle Ragefast's home for an extended plot that can be solved without violence.
+Then he will reappear in Baldur's Gate city outside of his uncle Ragefast's home for an extended plot that can be solved without violence.

 4. __Yuxi - Ragefast's imp__

-    Ragefast gets a talkative imp in his home who will try to incite Ragefast to violence.
+    Ragefast gets a talkative imp who tries to incite Ragefast to violence.

 5. __Husam's story line finished__

-    In chapter 7 Husam stands in front of the Blushing Mermaid.
-He and his Shadow Thieves may find a secret passage into the Ducal Palace, where they can help you with the upcoming fight.
+    Closure of the Husam storyline: Husam and his Shadow Thieves will help inside the Ducal Palace with the confrontation with Sarevok.\
+    Please note: to activate his help, talk to him in front of the Blushing Mermaid.

 6. __IMPROVED/RESTORED: Ducal Palace__

-    Gives Sarevok a room in Ducal Palace before his reveal as a scoundrel.
-It may be useful to find his diary in the palace.\
+    Completely revised scene in the Duke's Palace with restored content.\
-    More nobles are present in the Ducal Palace.
+    More nobles are present in the Ducal Palace.\
+    Note: You have to retrieve a personal item from Sarevok from the upper floor before the nomination starts.

 7. __Gervisse & Voltine__

+    Completely revised Voltine & Gervisse quest with restored content.\
-    Voltine gets a house in Baldur's gate city and the "bogeyman" plot with the two twins Laerta and Louise is extended.\
+    Voltine gets her own house in Baldur's gate city.\
-    In vanilla this is fairly simple, but this component requires the party to have more dialogue with Gervisse and Voltine to understand what is happening.
+    Expanded "bogeyman" plot with the two twins Laerta and Louise: More dialogue with Gervisse and Voltine to understand what is happening.

 8. __Seven Suns__

+    Completely revised Scar quest in the Seven Suns with restored content.\
-    More dialogue and more background plot about the doppelganger take over in the Seven Suns.
+    More dialogue and more background plot about Jhasso and the doppelganger take over.\
+    Jhasso may be helpful in chapter 7.

-9. __Arkhstaff__
+9. __Krammoch Arkhstaff__

     [Krammoch Arkhstaff](https://forgottenrealms.fandom.com/wiki/Krammoch_Arkhstaff) lives in a house near the harbor.
     With his help, you may find another way into the Iron Throne and rescue a person close to him.

-10. __Iron Throne guard__ (Requires previous component Arkhstaff)
+10. __Iron Throne guard__ (Requires previous component Krammoch Arkhstaff)

     A guard in front of the Iron Throne building blocks the entrance.
 But there is another way into the building.